WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 ###<a id="set">Set</a>

 A **set** is an unordered collection of distinct hashable elements.
 Note that items have to be hashable and can't hold duplicates.
+Sets do not have indexing, ordering, or slicing.
 Sets have all these restrictions, but are really fast.
 They're also good for set methods.

     from sets import Set
     engineers = Set(['John', 'Jane', 'Jack'])